opentargets/genetics-gold-standards/README.md

 WORK IN PROGRESS

+### Gold Standard contained in the repository
+We assembled a repository of published GWAS loci for which we have high confidence in the gene functionally implicated.
+Gold-standard evidence were grouped into 4 classes: (i) GWAS loci that overlap with drug targets; (ii) expert curated loci with strong orthogonal evidence or biological plausibility; (ii) ; (iii) loci inferred from experimental alteration (e.g. nucleotide editing); (iv) loci inferred from observational functional data (e.g. colocalising molecular QTLs).
+We also assigned each gold-standard a confidence rating of high, medium or low depending on our assessment of the strength of supporting evidence.

+To do:
+- Scripts to produce descriptive statistics for each gold standard set
+- Derive new gold standards based on drug and rare disease data

 Repository for GWAS variant to gene gold standards.

 `gold_standards/processed` contains the latest set of gold standards in a variety of formats.
 Note, the TSV file has arrays concatenated together using '|' as a seporator.

-Todo:
-- Update readme with details of the gold standards contained in the repository
-- Scripts to produce descriptive statistics for each gold standard set
-- Derive new gold standards based on drug and rare disease data

 ### Gold standard schema